williato/MCW-Serverless-architecture/Whiteboard design session/WDS trainer guide - Serverless architecture.md

 Analyze your customer's needs.

-- Customer's background, situation, needs and technical requirements.
+- Customer's background, situation, needs and technical requirements

-- Current customer infrastructure and architecture.
+- Current customer infrastructure and architecture

-- Potential issues, objectives and blockers.
+- Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**